Corn is a fantastic vegetable, sweet and juicy corn is a delight! Growing them by hand requires the right environment to be successful.

 The area to grow corn has to be at least 5×5 feet (1.5×1.5 m).
 You have to choose an area with lots of sunlight.
 Because the corn grows tall, you should consider its plant neighbors, so as not to cast too much shade on them.

 You should break up any large pieces of soil, and remove larger rocks from the area.
 Thoroughly cleaning the weeds from the area, it’s very important, giving your young plants the optimal start.

-It’s advised to use compost, that will provide important nutrients and help with retaining moisture.
+It’s advised to use compost, which will provide important nutrients and help with retaining moisture.
 Spread the compost evenly all over the area that you prepared, and mix it in with the soil.
 You can use ecological fertilizers such as chicken manure and similar.

 Corn is very sensitive to frost, and it should be planted when the danger of frost is completely gone.
-Usually, from 2-3 weeks after the last frost should be enough.
+Usually, 2-3 weeks after the last frost should be enough.
 Depending on your climate, you might be able to plant it sooner or even later.

 You can make up to 4 rows on 4-5 feet of land.
-Each seed has to be separated, from 9-12 inches (23-30 cm), from the other.
+Each seed has to be separated, 9-12 inches (23-30 cm), from the other.
 The seeds have to be planted 1.5 inches (4 cm), into the ground.
 You can make holes with a wooden stick or with your finger.

 If you are planting larger areas, the same rules apply, just make sure, the seeds are separated from 9-12 inches.

 After you finished planting the seeds, water well until the soil looks moist and dark.
 This part is very important to give your seeds an optimal start.